arindamsaha282/arindamsaha282/README.md

 ### 👨‍💻 Here's what I am up to lately:

-- 🔭 I’m currently working on: Telepresence Robots, Generative AI and Natural Language Processing
+- 🔭 I’m currently working on: Human Agent Interaction, Embodied AI, Generative AI, Computer Vision for Humanitarian Assistance and Natural Language Processing
 - 🌱 I’m currently learning: Data Analysis (PySpark, Pandas, NumPy) and Machine Learning (Pytorch), Full Stack Web Development and Blockchain!
 - 👯 I’m looking to collaborate on: research projects that aim to make social impact through technology in the humanitaian sector.
 - 💬 Ask me about: Coding, Life, Adventures!